aksh-github/cra-boilerplate/README.md

   bootstrap 4

 For ajax you can use fetch (no mod required) or may be you can install library like Bluebird.

+For dev run: npm start
+For creating a build: npm run build